 The House concurrent resolution No. R-88 recognizes the significant contribution of the manufacturing industry to Vermont's economy and designates April 2, 2025, as Manufacturing Day at the State House.
 It highlights that manufacturing is a crucial sector that bolsters both rural and urban communities, generates nearly $3 billion in economic impact (over 8% of the state's GDP), and accounts for approximately 10.5% of Vermont's private sector workforce, supporting around 30,000 jobs.
 The resolution emphasizes that manufacturing jobs typically offer higher wages than the state average, which is vital for attracting and retaining talent and ensuring long-term economic stability and growth.

-Furthermore, the resolution acknowledges the role of Vermont's manufacturers in fostering strategic relationships with neighboring regions, including New England, New York, and Canada, thereby enhancing the local and global economy.
-The General Assembly calls for the celebration of the manufacturing sector's importance and directs the Secretary of State to distribute copies of the resolution to relevant organizations, including the Associated Industries of Vermont and the Vermont Chamber of Commerce, to promote awareness and recognition of Manufacturing Day.
+The resolution is a collaborative effort from various representatives and senators, underscoring the importance of manufacturing in fostering strategic relationships with neighboring regions and contributing to the local and global economy.
+It calls for the Secretary of State to distribute copies of the resolution to relevant organizations, including the Associated Industries of Vermont and the Vermont Chamber of Commerce, to further promote awareness and appreciation of the manufacturing sector's role in the state's economic landscape.